RIPE-NCC/whois/README.RDAP.md

 Abuse Contact information
 --------------------------
 Abuse contact information is not filtered because it is not considered personal information.
-However, this attribute's `type` non-conforming to the RDAP spec, is not "home" or "work" as the RFC specifies.
+However, this attribute's `type` non-conforming to the [RDAP spec](https://bitbucket.org/nroecg/nro-rdap-profile/raw/v1/nro-rdap-profile.txt) section 5.1.1, is not "home" or "work" as the RFC specifies.
 The `type` of this attribute is "abuse".

 In the previous paragraph `type` is considered as an element of the Jcard For example: